10 Natural Tips to Fresh-Smelling Towels and Sheets

 Fresh-smelling linens start in a clean washing machine.
 To keep yours from developing funky odors that transfer to your sheets and towels, give your washer some regular TLC.
 Once a week, wipe the interior with equal parts water and vinegar to prevent mold and mildew growth.
 And don’t forget to leave the door or lid open between washes to let it air out and dry completely.

 The longer you use dirty sheets or towels, the harder it is to get all the grime out of them.
 So, to help keep your linens smelling fresh, you need to wash them on schedule.
 How often depends on several factors, like your bathing routine and whether you share your bed with a furry friend or fellow human.
-Here are some general guidelines about how often you should wash towels, sheets, and other bedding:

 - Washcloths: Wash after every use.